Should You Buy Off-Plan Property?

 While the build phase for off-plan property can offer many opportunities for capital growth, investing in completed property comes with the reassurance of an immediate, tangible income.
 If you choose completed property, you may not benefit from as much capital growth but chances are, you’ll be able to rent the property out straight away to start earning your passive income.

-Similarly, immediately entering the property market means that investors know exactly what to expect in terms of prices and rents, whereas the average build period for an off-plan property is usually around three years.
-Going by the past performance of the property market, prices typically rise over this period but there’s always the possibility that prices could fall.
+Similarly, immediately entering the property market means that investors know exactly what to expect in terms of prices and rents, whereas the average build period for an off-plan property can still be around two to three years.
+Going by the most recent performance and forward-looking forecasts, prices are expected to rise modestly over that period, but there’s always the possibility that prices could fluctuate.

 Related: Top 10 Features of Profitable Rental Properties

-Not only does this asset class offer the opportunity for increased capital growth and access to a brand new apartment, the expected growth of property prices is giving investors even more reason to choose off-plan property investments.
+Not only does this asset class offer the opportunity for increased capital growth and access to a brand-new apartment, the forecast trajectory for house prices and rental demand gives investors even more reason to consider off-plan property investments as part of a diversified strategy.